ellailan/pm/prompts.md

 I want the edit button to come back.
 To edit the ticket, let me go through the entire workflow of the survey sheet again.

 **Result:**
-- Restored Edit button to ticket detail page header
+- Restored the Edit button to the ticket detail page header
 - Edit button links to `/requests/new?edit=${ticket.id}`
 - New request page detects edit mode via URL parameter
-- Pre-populates entire 6-step form with existing ticket data
+- Pre-populates the entire 6-step form with existing ticket data
 - Submit button changes to "Update Request" when editing
 - Calls `updateTicket()` to save changes
 - Form title changes to "Edit Request" in edit mode